pyclashbot/pymemuc/docs/pymemuc.md

 **Raises**:

-- `PyMemucError` - an error if neither a vm index or a vm name is specified
+- `PyMemucIndexError` - an error if neither a vm index or a vm name is specified
+- `PyMemucError` - an error if the vm internet connection failed

 **Returns**:

-tuple[int, str]: the return code and the output of the command.
+- `Literal[True]` - True if the vm internet connection was successful

 <a id="pymemuc.__main__.PyMemuc.disconnect_internet_vm"></a>